toniov/p-iteration/README.md

 // ...
 ```

-All methods return a promise so they can just be used outside an async function:
+All methods return a Promise so they can just be used outside an async function just with plain Promises:

 ```js
 const { map } = require('p-iteration');